 - 1/2 cup granulated date sugar (try Chatfields)

 - 1/4 cup plus 2 tablespoons pumpkin puree

 - 6 pitted medjool dates

 - 1 tablespoon pure vanilla extract

 - 3 tablespoons pure maple syrup

-- 1 cup raw walnuts “crumbs” (see notes below)
+- 1 cup raw walnuts or pistachio “crumbs” (see notes below)

 - Preheat oven to 350 degrees and line 2 baking sheets with parchment paper.